William Faulkner: Light in August and Hollywood years

 Faulkner was highly critical of what he found in Hollywood, and he wrote letters that were "scathing in tone, painting a miserable portrait of a literary artist imprisoned in a cultural Babylon."
-Many scholars have brought attention to the dilemma he experienced and that the predicament had caused him serious unhappiness.
+Many scholars have brought attention to the dilemma he experienced and the predicament that caused him serious unhappiness.
 In Hollywood he worked with director Howard Hawks, with whom he quickly developed a friendship, as they both enjoyed drinking and hunting.
 Howard Hawks' brother, William Hawks, became Faulkner's Hollywood agent.
 Faulkner continued to find reliable work as a screenwriter from the 1930s to the 1950s.
-While staying in Hollywood, Faulkner adopted a "vagrant" lifestyle, living in brief stints in hotels like the Garden of Allah Hotel and frequenting the bar at the Roosevelt Hotel at the Musso & Frank Grill where he was said to have regularly gone behind the bar to mix his own Mint Julips.
+While staying in Hollywood, Faulkner adopted a "vagrant" lifestyle, living in brief stints in hotels like the Garden of Allah Hotel and frequenting the bar at the Roosevelt Hotel and the Musso & Frank Grill where he was said to have regularly gone behind the bar to mix his own Mint Juleps.
 He had an extramarital affair with Hawks' secretary and script girl, Meta Carpenter.

 With the onset of World War II, in 1942, Faulkner tried to join the United States Air Force but was rejected.
 He instead worked on local civil defense.
 The war drained Faulkner of his enthusiasm.
 He described the war as "bad for writing".
 Amid this creative slowdown, in 1943, Faulkner began work on a new novel that merged World War I's Unknown Soldier with the Passion of Christ.
 Published over a decade later as A Fable, it won the 1954 Pulitzer Prize.
 The award for A Fable was a controversial political choice.
 The jury had selected Milton Lott's The Last Hunt for the prize, but Pulitzer Prize Administrator Professor John Hohenberg convinced the Pulitzer board that Faulkner was long overdue for the award, despite A Fable being a lesser work of his, and the board overrode the jury's selection, much to the disgust of its members.